matejmicek/Cerializer/README.md

 Prerequisites:
 - Linux or MacOS (or Windows with Windows Subsystem for Linux)
-- pip installed on the machine
+- poetry installed on the machine
 - python3 installed on the machine
 - the ROOT directory of the project opened in terminal